pcopeland/MLEco/README.md

 # MLEco
-Anolaly Detection on Solar Images by Statistical Analysis
+Anomaly Detection on Solar Images by Statistical Analysis